Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 December

-- Corporate tax return (Form C-S/C): Due by 15 December for electronic filing (Year of Assessment 2026)
+- Corporate tax return (Form C-S/C): due by 15 December for e-filing (YA 2026)

-Key Deadline Summary for Common FYE Dates
+Key Deadlines for Common FYE Dates

 FYE: 31 December 2025

-- ECI: File by 31 March 2026
+- ECI: 31 March 2026

-- AGM: Hold by 30 June 2026
+- AGM: 30 June 2026

-- ACRA Annual Return: File by 31 July 2026
+- ACRA Annual Return: 31 July 2026

-- Corporate Tax Return: File by 15 December 2026
+- Corporate Tax Return: 15 December 2026

 FYE: 31 March 2026

-- ECI: File by 30 June 2026
+- ECI: 30 June 2026

-- AGM: Hold by 30 September 2026
+- AGM: 30 September 2026

-- ACRA Annual Return: File by 31 October 2026
+- ACRA Annual Return: 31 October 2026

-- Corporate Tax Return: File by 15 December 2026
+- Corporate Tax Return: 15 December 2026

-ACRA Penalties
+ACRA

-- Late annual return (within 3 months): S$300
+- Late within 3 months: S$300

-- Late annual return (after 3 months): S$600
+- Late after 3 months: S$600

-- Maximum fine on conviction: S$5,000 per offence
+- Conviction: up to S$5,000 per offence

-- Director liability: Directors and officers can be personally fined
+- Directors can be personally fined

-IRAS Penalties
+IRAS

-- Late tax payment: 5% penalty immediately, plus 1% per month (up to 12% additional)
+- Late tax payment: 5% immediately, plus 1% per month (up to 12% additional)

-2026 benefit: Companies receive a 40% Corporate Income Tax Rebate, capped at S$30,000, applied automatically by IRAS.
+- 2026 benefit: 40% Corporate Income Tax Rebate, capped at S$30,000, applied automatically

-CPF Penalties
+CPF

 - Late contributions: 1.5% interest per month (18% per year)

-- Prosecution: Fines up to S$5,000 and/or imprisonment up to 6 months
+- Prosecution: fines up to S$5,000 and/or imprisonment up to 6 months

-- Repeat offences: Fines up to S$10,000 and/or imprisonment up to 12 months
+- Repeat offences: fines up to S$10,000 and/or imprisonment up to 12 months

-GST Penalties
+GST

-- Late filing: S$200 immediately, plus S$200 per month outstanding (up to S$10,000)
+- Late filing: S$200 immediately, plus S$200/month up to S$10,000

-- Late payment: 5% immediately, plus 2% per month after 60 days (up to 50% of outstanding tax)
+- Late payment: 5% immediately, then 2%/month after 60 days, up to 50%

 2026 Regulatory Changes to Watch